ninomerlino/SmollDB/README.md

 ### **It ain't much but it's honest work**

-This database is nothing but an hashmap but it already comes with function to easly load and save the hashmap on file, it also compress it in a [Zlib](https://en.wikipedia.org/wiki/Zlib) compatible format
+This database is nothing but an hashmap, it already comes with function to easly load and save the hashmap on file though, so you don't have to implement it.
+It also compress it in a [Zlib](https://en.wikipedia.org/wiki/Zlib) compatible format

 ### **Inspired by Pickles**